 The Friis transmission equation is named after Harald T Friis, a pioneer in the field of radio receivers and antennas.
 His work in Bell laboratories was mainly on radio propagation, microwave systems, and antennas.
 He introduced an analytical equation for calculating the transmission loss, shown below.

 where Pt and Pr are the transmission end and receiving end signal powers, respectively.
 At and Ar give the effective aperture of the transmission and receiving end antennas.
-The distance between the antennas is represented by d, as shown in Figure 2, and is the wavelength of the signal.
+The distance between the antennas is represented by d and is the wavelength of the signal.

 The original Friis equation is modified with the gains of the antenna, and is considered to be the fundamental equation in antenna theory.
 Today, the Friis transmission equation is widely used and most commonly seen in the following form: